eda-ricercatore/sardegna-scala/notes/scala-notes.md

 + For a given set of inputs, a function will return a given set of outputs.
 	When this is done repeatedly, the set of outputs is the same as that of other repetitions.
+[Insert REFERENCE!!!]
 + In the functional programming paradigm, software developers avoid changing the state of an executing program or modifying its data
 	\cite[\S5.1, pp. 138]{Tate2010}.